BNDDO-Scripts/BNDDO_Mining/README.md

 - NO MINIGAME (if you want one you can add one)
 - No need to equip pickaxe, just have in your inventory.
 This eliminates the walking animation (I hope)
 - Ore washing for rare items, locations, required wash item , rewards and chances all configurable
+- Digging near water sources for various items (Bait, Valuables etc)

 # Dependencies

 - VORP
 - VORP Progressbar (you can use any progress bar, just need to modify client at line 166)
 - **Polyzone** - I used Outsider's Polyzone, but you can test with other versions: [Outsider Polyzone](https://github.com/outsider31000/PolyZone)

 # Installation

 - Copy files to resources folder
-- Define mine zones using Polyzone (gaptooth included and rathskeller *requires spooni MLO*)
+- Define mine zones using Polyzone (gaptooth included and rathskeller _requires spooni MLO_)
 - Make sure that your polyzones extend to the farthest flooring of the mine and does not extend above ground
 - Create nodes using Vector4.
 You can add as many as you like.
 Haven't tested on very large mines though
 - Make sure all resources and items are in your DB

 # Credits

 - BGS Mining for the Node based mining concepts.
 Also, reowrked a bit of the code to work here: https://github.com/Kianimal/BGS_Mining
 - JC Mining for the Polyzone based mining concepts: https://github.com/Jewsie/jc-mining-revamped
 - VORP Mining for much of the logic behind durablity, randomization etc: https://github.com/VORPCORE/vorp_mining